Low Carbon Behaviour

 Fireplaces: Watch out for fireplace dampers that are open all of the time.
 If there is no fire, keeping the damper open wastes heat, serves no need, makes you colder, and requires your heating system to kick in more often.
 This comes with one caveat: be sure you do not need the damper open to prevent build up of water vapor in the home.

-Communities around the world are setting goals of carbon neturality over the next 2 decades.
+Communities around the world are setting goals of zero carbon over the next 2 decades.
 So, what should you personally strive to achieve?
-Two tons per person per year is a reasonable and achievable target.
+Two tons per person per year is a reasonable and achievable target for a start if applied globally.
 Of this reduction:

 20% will be taken out of transportation